Petrol price in Malaysia: Analysis and calculation

 - Oil companies' margin: revenue margin for oil companies set by the government, all oil companies will have the same revenue margin.

-- Fuel retailers' margin: what the operators of petrol stations earn for each liter of fuel sold.
+- Fuel retailers' margin: what the operators of petrol stations earn for each litre of fuel sold.
 Same for all petrol station operators in the country.

 On top of that, Ron97 is charging around 20sen of tax, while Ron95 and Diesel are not.